leow1534/sep11-freedom-project/prep/plan.md

 - [ ] add movement for the player(deadline: 2-18)
 - [ ] add attacks to the ai  (deadline: 2-20)
   - [ ] attacks follow player direction
-  - [ ] add more than one attack to the ai / attack patterns
 - [ ] make it playable  (deadline: 2-22)